Skip to main content

 How do I handle errors that fit multiple categories?

 Choose the primary impact category.
-If "Sie" (formal German) is translated as "tu" (informal French), this could be Style (register) or Accuracy (wrong meaning for formal context).
-If the source required formal address, classify as Style/Register since that's the root cause.
+If "Sie" (formal German) is translated as "tu" (informal French), that could be Style (register) or Accuracy (wrong meaning for formal context).
+If the source required formal address, classify it as Style/Register since that's the root cause.
 Only count each error once to avoid inflating penalties.

 We use cookies to improve your experience.
 Learn more in our Cookie Policy.